yjmd2222/automatic-attendance/README.md

 Install the Chrome extension [Screen QR Reader](https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln), and pin it to the browser.

+Install Zoom.

 Fill out the template `info-template.py` with your Gmail information or modify to match your email provider configuration.
 Rename the file to `info.py`

+Enter a Zoom conference.

+Customizing search images is most likely required for your own PC: Replace the images with those found on your screen. `win + shift + s` is a shortcut that allows you to capture a portion of the screen.

 # Run
 `python main.py`